 - Your header information must be accurate.
 This means that the domain name and email address reflected in your email’s “From”, “To”, and routing information areas must be true and not falsified.

 - Subjects must be truthful.
-It is prohibited for a commercial email to contain a deceptive subject line.
+CAN-SPAM prohibits a commercial email to contain a deceptive subject line.